bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

     logsHello("Dan");
 ```

 If we add a variable to the parentheses when we declare the function we can use this variable within our function.
-We initaite the value of this variable by passing it in to the function when we call it.
+We initiate the value of this variable by passing it into the function when we call it.
 So in this case name = "Dan".
 We can pass other variables into this as well:

 ```javascript
     function logsHello(name) {